sjbennett123/polarlarp/content/current_writeups/Bring Out Your Tails/_index.md

 Layout: module

 author: Brittney Perry
-reviewer:

-schedule: saturday
+schedule: randoms
 plotline: The Rat Pack
+requirements:
-requirements: The stock of rat tails in the NPC shack is running low
+  - The stock of rat tails in the NPC shack is running low.
+  - Stonewood City Pest and Sanitation has been ran

 description: A mercenary from the Black Anvil Company is paid by the city to periodically to collect rat tails and pay the bounty.